Princely Plot Bunny

 "Sorry, your highness," she said with a deep bow of respect.
 "I didn't mean to stop you, but I need your approval to use green peppers in one of the dishes served tonight.
 I know his highness doesn't like green peppers, but your father specifically requested I put them in the dish and hide them from you.
 I didn't think that was..."

-Akihiko smiled, lips creasing in a soft arrangement.
-He relished when the staff ignored his father's request and let him in on the secrets of the dishes served.
-Like a lecher, he leaned in and about pinned her to the wall with a sly cast of his eyes.
+Akihiko smiled.
+He liked it when the staff ignored his father's request and let him in on the secrets of the dishes served.
+Like a letch he leaned in and about pinned her to the wall with a sly look in his eyes.

 "I appreciate you telling me beforehand.
 Put in the peppers, but just let me know what dish has them so I can avoid it like the plague.
 Maybe I'll even reward you for a job well done later."

 He had no intentions in following through with the offer, but the way she stammered and ran off without a second glance was a beautiful sight.
 If he wasn't allowed to play with the staff, then who could he play with?